Biking & Hiking

 Swains in Pt.
 Angeles

 Walmart and Big Five Sporting Goods can also help you.

 Excellent fishing guides (salt and fresh) who can provide instruction, guidance and safety are available throughout the Peninsula.
 Norrie Johnson is based right here in Sequim, as well as many others here out on the Peninsula.

 There are a number of public boat ramps available if your boat is on a trailer.
 Nearby public boat ramps can be found at Port Williams Rd., John Wayne Marina, and in Dungeness.
 John Wayne Marina is a full service marina with dockage, tackle shop, and fuel.
 It is also the site of a lovely park and an ideal area to spot bald eagles, puffins and other sea birds.
 Marine mammals such as sea otters and seals are often spotted too, just be patient and look carefully.

 Sequim is justly famous for its lavender, but many types of flowers are cultivated and thrive here.
 Roses, peonies, lily and dahlia farms, many of them open for tours on a daily basis during the summer months, will make you envious and entice you to purchase.
 It’s worth a special trip in June to take part in the annual Master Gardener Home Tour.
 Visit the I Love Peonies Farm in Sequim!

-A visit to the breathtaking city of Victoria is a pleasant ferry ride away, the ferry terminal in Pt.
-Angeles just a dozen miles or so west of Rainbow’s End on Highway 101.
+A visit to the breathtaking city of Victoria is a pleasant ferry ride away.
+The ferry terminal in Port Angeles is just a dozen miles or so west of Rainbow’s End on Highway 101.